BabylonJS/Extensions/TowerOfBabel/README.md

 ```

 ####Nodes####
 Blender nodes are implemented as meshes in BJS, without any geometry.
 Useful for assigning a common parent among meshes.

-###Camera Options###
+Fcurve animations are also possible with nodes.

+###Cameras###
-The position and direction of the camera are transferred for most cameras.
-This is can also be preset to track to an object, called a locked target in BJS.
-This is easiest to set up using the 3D view.
-Select the camera, then shift right click the mesh to track to.
-Press Cntrl T, which brings up a menu.
-Select `Track to Constraint`.
-See what this looks like in the Constraints Tab of the Camera below, where this cold also be set.
+The initial position and direction of the camera are transferred for cameras.
+Cameras can also be preset to track to an object, called a locked target in BJS.
+The easiest way to set up tracking is using the 3D view.
+Arc Rotate &amp; Follow cameras required a mesh to track, or they cannot be exported.

+- Right click the camera.
+- Shift right click the mesh to track to.
+- Press Cntrl T, which brings up a menu.
+- Select `Track to Constraint`.

+To see what this looks like. view the Constraints Tab of the Camera below, where this could also used to do setup.

 | Camera Constraints|Camera Mapped Settings
 | --- | ---
 |<img src="doc-assist/cameraConstraints.png">|<img src="doc-assist/cameraMappedSettings.png">

-###Light / Shadow Generating###
+###Lights / Shadow Generating###
 Blender has different names for light types than BabylonJS.
 Actually, Blender calls them lamps, not Lights.
 Here is how they correlate:

 |Blender | BabylonJS | Shadow Capable | Transfers Position | Transfers Direction